christinakonst/allspec/README.md

 # allspec
-Script for plotting all the spectra
+Script for applying dust reddening corrections and plotting all the spectra.
+Python and Jupyter notebook